-We are delighted to be embarking on our first projects using the Learn Appeal Capsule – we will be supporting Barnardo’s in the UK as well as four amazing projects in sub-Saharan Africa, Complitkenya in Kenya and the Children’s Entrepreneurial Training Village (CETV) in Malawi, M-Ubuntu in South Africa and the Tanzania Development Trust.
-To make a difference we need your help so please contact us or email email@example.com to get more information on the projects and what you can do to help us support them!
+We are delighted to be embarking on our first projects using the Learn Appeal Capsule – We are currently supporting three amazing projects in sub-Saharan Africa, Complitkenya in Kenya and the Children’s Entrepreneurial Training Village (CETV) in Malawi and the Brooke, an international animal welfare charity dedicated to improving the lives of working horses, donkeys and mules.
+To make a difference we need your help so please contact us or email firstname.lastname@example.org to get more information on the projects and what you can do to help us support them!

 Once again Closer Still/Learning Technologies have come up trumps and they are going to be sponsoring the first of these.
 We have also received generous donations from Virtual College and Spirax Sarco that will enable us to provide resources for the other nine.
 What we need now is content!
 So please contact us or email email@example.com today if you can help Eric Kimori and Complitkenya achieve this ambition.